 Find sanctuary in the city

-Cared for today by a team of volunteer gardeners, West Post Gardens opened in 1910 to provide a place for the children of the neighbouring slums to have somewhere to play and experience nature.
+Cared for today by a team of volunteer gardeners, the gardens opened in 1910 to provide a place for the children of the neighbouring slums to have somewhere to play and experience nature.

 This rich green place is usually open to the public on Sunday afternoons from 2pm - 4pm, weather permitting.